 Participants for basic training are selected through local level judiciary committee meeting in the presence of ward chairperson and ward representatives.
 Thus selected participants receive eight days long basic training based on the training manual which is approved by the Mediation Council.
 After accomplishment of basic mediation training, the participants register report along with training certificate for their listing as a mediator in their respective judicial committee.
 Then village assembly publicly announces the finalized list of mediators.
 The conflicts are referred to mediation center through judicial committee afterwards facilitated by the mediator to resolve the conflict.

 Basic mediation training is organized in coordination with local government authorities and different implementing partners.
-During period of 40 months (1 September 2015 to 31 December 2018), 4422 mediators are produced through 162 basic mediation trainings.
+Total 4022 mediators are produced through 147 basic mediation trainings conducted in 18 municipalities and 38 rural municipalities of all program districts from September, 2015 to December, 2019.
 Thus produced mediators are working in the resolution of community-level conflicts which directly contributes to generating peaceful society.